About Us

 On this page you will discover the people behind Wyld Edges and who is part of our 'Forest Garden'.
 Each one plays a part in making the magic happen and helping our ethical business grow.
 We use nature as a metaphor for building our organisational social systems.

-Wenderlynn - co-founder and CEO
+Wenderlynn - Co-founder and CEO

 I took my first intro course in 2011 at Brighton Permaculture Trust and my Permaculture Design Certificate in July 2013.
+I have since continued with my professional develop, adding to my permaculture and non permaculture roles.

+I have recently completed my Level 3 Diploma in Hypnotherapy & Introduction to Counselling Skills and Level 4 Counselling Skills and Theory.
 I have also obtained my Gardeniser Pro License.This recognises a professional role for those working and facilitating community gardens.

 Iain - Co-founder and Director